Comment on page

 - You can also drag & drop variables onto an existing chart/table in the spreadsheet workspace.

-- By right-clicking on a chart, you can duplicate it, delete it, or comment on it.
+- By right-clicking on a chart, you can duplicate it (or delete it).

 You can edit charts

-- These can be found either on the chart itself by hitting the gear icon; or⚙
+- These can be found either on the chart itself by hitting the pencil icon ✏️; or

-- (in the Charts workspace) on the left pane once a chart is selected
+- (in the Dashboard workspace) on the right-hand side pane once a chart is selected

-This lets you define how the variables are displayed, (and in the case of Tables, summed), across time (e.g. monthly, quarterly, annually), and toggle between them easily.
-See Time Aggregation if you want to change how a variable aggregates into quarters or years (the default setting is sum).
+This lets you define how the variables are displayed, (and in the case of Tables, summed), across time (e.g. monthly, quarterly, yearly), and toggle between them easily.

 This lets you define a "filter" on a particular dimension (e.g. categories, scenarios, versions), that applies to the whole chart.
 For example, you might only want to view a single scenario at a time, but be able to switch/toggle between them.
 You can have multiple filters for different dimensions.